ShimonLevy7/XMT-School/README.md

 * Has a website and an app for different types of users.

 Refer to the included presentation to know more about the selling points of the project!

+P.S.: You must have your own database (this project uses MySQL by default), as this project depends on it.